hargoniX/master/thesis/thesis.typ

 ) <perf_table>

 The results of the mutation experiment can be seen in @perf_table.
-The structure of this table mimicks that of @sound_table.
-Just like in the first experiment, `Array` and `TreeMap` have exceptionally high error rates due to their use of unsupported polymorphism while almost all other problems can be translated.
+The structure of this table mimics that of @sound_table.
+Just like in the first experiment, `Array` and `TreeMap` have exceptionally high error rates due to their use of unsupported polymorphism, while almost all other problems can be translated.
 Including these translation errors, Chako manages to find a counterexample for $60.2%$ of the mutants.
-When excluding the translation errors, we can obtain the success rate of Nunchaku on the problems it was able to run on which amounts to $81.4%$.
-This shows that if the mutant can be translated to Nunchaku, Chako is has good chances at finding a counterexample if one exists.
+When excluding the translation errors, we can obtain the success rate of Nunchaku on the problems it was able to run on, which amounts to $81.4%$.
+This shows that if the mutant can be translated to Nunchaku, Chako has good chances at finding a counterexample if one exists.

-As explained in the setup of the mutation experiment, not all of the generated mutants are necessarily false.
-This phenomenon is the likely reason for the $3.5%$ of mutants proven correct overall.
+As explained in the setup of the mutation experiment, not all the generated mutants are necessarily false.
+This phenomenon is the likely reason for the $3.5%$ of mutants proven correct in total.
 Note that the $10.3%$ of mutants that the solvers gave up on probably contain both true and false statements because of this.

-Overall both of these experiments demonstrate that Chako is sound in practice, able to encode large parts of Lean's standard library, and also able to find counterexamples for it quite reliably.
+Overall, both of these experiments demonstrate that Chako is sound in practice, able to encode large parts of Lean's standard library, and also able to find counterexamples for it quite reliably.

 The main potential source of error in this evaluation is the generation of the wrong statements.